-A full list of all options series available for trading is available on the ASX website, www.asx.com.au/options in the csv file 'Listed ETO code list' in the 'Related information' section.
+A full list of all options series available for trading is available on the ASX website, asx.com.au/options in the csv file 'Listed ETO code list'.
 This list is updated daily.

-You can find a useful expiry calendar on the ASX website: www.asx.com.au/options under "Expiry calendar" in the 'Quick links' section.
+You can find a useful expiry calendar on the ASX website: asx.com.au/options under "Expiry calendar".

-For detail on option listing guidelines please view the "Option listing guidelines.pdf" on the ASX website: www.asx.com.au/options in the "Ouick links" section.
+For detail on option listing guidelines please view the "Option listing guidelines.pdf" on the ASX website: asx.com.au/options.